plastisound/my-custom-taxonomies/README.md

 * Contributors: tommcfarlin
 * Requires at least: 4.0.1
-* Tested up to: 4.0.1
+* Tested up to: 4.8.0
 * Stable tag: 1.0.0
 * License: GPLv2 or later
 * License URI: http://www.gnu.org/licenses/gpl-2.0.html

 ## About This Plugin

-Demonstrates how to create custom taxonomies using the WordPress API.
-Showcases both hierarchical and non-hierarchical taxonomies.
+Basic demostrcuture(one of many) to create a Plugin with DB installation in Wordpress.

 ## Installation